nipuna1989/Postman-Newman-API-Framework/README.md

 ./run-tests.sh
 ```

 **Note for Windows users**: Use Git Bash terminal to run the shell script.
-If you don't have Git Bash, use Method 3 (PowerShell) instead.

 ### Method 2: Direct Newman Command